CrommVardek/polk-auction-core/README.md

  - Kotlin (1.4+)
  - Maven (3.6+)

+## Contributions, issues and PR

+We are open to contributions, ideas, issues, etc. Feel free to open a PR or an issue.

+For both the issue and the PR, a context is necessary.

-## Run nodes and sidecar API
+## Run

+In order to run Polk-auction-core, a few things need to be running before:

-### Polkadot :
+### Polkadot Node and sidecar API :

- - Create the volume  if it does not exists already :
+ - Create the volume  if it does not exist already :

 `docker volume create polkadot-node`